-Mission Bay mayhem: Brawl on wealthy Auckland beachfront
+Mission Bay mayhem: School brawl on wealthy Auckland beachfront

 "I'd say maybe a hundred people were all grouped up on the reserve."

-Another witness at the scene said they saw police arresting several people.
+"We saw about 50 to 60 kids being pushed one way by police.

+"We saw one or two arrests, police pushing people down and handcuffing a few teens."

-Twenty-one police vehicles including three buses have arrived on the scene according to witnesses.
+Twenty-one police vehicles, including three buses, had arrived on the scene, according to witnesses.